cbrightly/content/nautilus/wiki/mining_blockchain_en.md

 The bitcoin network assesses the total hashing power available and adjusts difficulty every 2,016 blocks, or around once every two weeks.

-See Challenger Deep's chart showing [bitcoin mining difficulty](LINK-to-chart) for exact data.
+See Kaiko's chart showing [bitcoin mining difficulty](LINK-to-chart) for exact data.
 Difficulty is constantly increasing as technology improves and machines become more powerful.

 Looking at an 'all-time' chart for mining difficulty, you can see an exponential increase that began around the end of 2013/start of 2014.
 This is when the first hardware designed specifically for bitcoin mining, called ASICs, began to appear (see 'Mining Hardware').